mubaraqwahab/thinkdev/src/lessons/04-making-decisions.md

 3 + 4
 ```

-Some operators like the addition operator take two operands, so we call them <i>binary operators</i>.
+Many operators like the addition operator take two operands, so we call them <i>binary operators</i>.
 Others like `typeof` take a single operand, so we say that they are <i>unary operators</i>.
-There's only one <i>ternary operator</i> --- taking three operands --- in JavaScript, and it's the conditional operator.

-How many operands can an operator have (arity)?

-Unary, binary, ternary; examples.
+The conditional operator is the only <i>ternary operator</i>, taking three operands.

 ### Loose equality